Date of Award

 Scanning transmission electron microscopy (STEM) was used to investigate the microstructural changes in the supersaturated alloys that led to the mechanical property improvements.
 The precipitate size and number density, precipitate volume fraction, grain size and dislocation density in the melt-spun ribbon and extruded rod were quantified in the STEM images.
 The elemental compositions and distributions in the precipitate and matrix were measured using the energy-dispersive X-ray spectroscopy (EDS) and elemental mapping in STEM mode.

 The precipitate strengthening, threshold stress and precipitate coarsening behavior in the supersaturated melt-spun ribbon and extruded rod were modeled using the measured microstructures.
 The predictions of precipitate strengthening and threshold stress agreed with the observed experimental results.
 The precipitate coarsening rates were found to be accelerated by the supersaturated solute additions and retarded by the increasing precipitate volume fraction during overaging.

-Yang, Yang, "INFLUENCE OF RAPID SOLIDIFICATION AND WROUGHT PROCESSING ON PRECIPITATION STRENGTHENING AND DEFORMATION MECHANISMS IN AL-SC-ZR ALLOYS", Campus Access Dissertation, Michigan Technological University, 2020.
+Yang, Yang, "INFLUENCE OF RAPID SOLIDIFICATION AND WROUGHT PROCESSING ON PRECIPITATION STRENGTHENING AND DEFORMATION MECHANISMS IN AL-SC-ZR ALLOYS", Open Access Dissertation, Michigan Technological University, 2020.